 There is no registration fee for any program.
-Any tuition paid will be returned to all students who cancel their enrollment within three (3) business days from the date the enrollment agreement was signed.
+Any tuition paid will be returned to all students who cancel their enrollment within seven (7) days from the date the enrollment agreement was signed or attendance in the first class session, whichever is later.
 In the event where the school cancels the program, any tuition paid by the student will be refunded.

-Additional fees which might be incurred during your period of enrollment include the following:
+Students may incur the fees during their period of enrollment include the following:

-Additional copies of Official Transcripts \$15
+Additional copies of Official Transcripts \$30

 Additional Official Diploma \$30

 Additional unofficial transcripts \$5

 Education Verification \$2

 Late Payment fee \$10

 Replacement of Student ID card \$3

 Graduation ceremony fee \$40

 Uniform-replaced/lost:

+Business Office Administration (BOA) \$17

 Polo \$14

 Scrubs Set \$14

 Loan Origination Fee(s) Varies

 Late Interest Accrual Fee(s) Varies